aisyapsari/TUGAS-SKILVUL/05-git/tugas3/README.md

 5. What git command changes to another branch?
 Answer: The easiest way to switch branch on Git is to use the “git checkout” command and specify the name of the branch you want to switch to.

 6. How do you remove modified or deleted files from the working directory?
-(Wibi) Answer : $> git add -u .
+Answer : $> git add -u .
 $> git commit -m "removing deleted files from tracking"
 $> git push origin master